SN 2022oqm: A Bright and Multi-peaked Calcium-rich Transient: Conclusions

 We summarize our key conclusions here:

-\begin{enumerate} \item SN~2022oqm is a Ic-like \cart{} (\cart-Ic), with [\ion{Ca}{2}] $\lambda$7324/[\ion{O}{1}] $\lambda6300\approx4.4$.
+\begin{enumerate} \item SN~2022oqm is a Ic-like \cart{} (\cart-Ic), with [\ion{Ca}{2}] $\lambda\lambda7291,7324$/[\ion{O}{1}] $\lambda\lambda6300,6364\approx4.4$.
 Photometric evolution suggests it is most similar to the population of SNe~Ibc (see Figures~\ref{fig:color_evolution} and \ref{fig:delta_7_r})

 \item We find spectroscopic similarities with SNe~Iax, SNe~Ic, and other \carts{} at early photospheric phases, and similarities only with SNe~Iax and \carts{} at later times.
-Detailed spectroscopic modeling fits SN~2022oqm with an exponential ejecta density profile, rather than the standard Ia-like (Branch W7) or the Ic-like (CO21) density profile; with a flat ejecta abundance profile for low-mass elements and a double-peaked ejecta abundance profile for Fe-peak elements.
+Detailed spectroscopic modeling fits SN~2022oqm with an exponential ejecta density profile, rather than the standard Ia-like (Branch W7) or the Ic-like (CO21) density profile; with a flat ejecta abundance profile for both low-mass elements and for Fe-peak elements.

 \item We identify three peaks in the light curves of SN~2022oqm.
 Two are clearly visible in the observed light curves while the third peak emerges from modeling of the light curve.
-The peaks are: 1) an early ($\approx 0$ d post explosion), blue ($B-V \approx -0.6$) peak, 2) a weaker, less blue ($B-V \approx 0$) peak $\approx 4$d post explosion, and 3) a third, broader peak ($B-V \approx 0.2$) about $\approx 14$d post explosion.
+The peaks are: 1) an early ($\approx 0$ d post explosion), blue ($B-V \approx -0.6$~mag) peak, 2) a weaker, less blue ($B-V \approx 0$~mag) peak $\approx 4$d post explosion, and 3) a third, broader peak ($B-V \approx 0.2$~mag) about $\approx 14$d post explosion.
 Using a combination of a power-law and two radioactive decay models, we successfully model the complete UV/O/NIR light curve.
-We infer a total $^{56}\rm{Ni}$ mass of $\sim 0.09\mathrm{M_\odot}$ and a total ejecta mass of $0.9~\mathrm{M_\odot}$.
+We infer a total $^{56}\rm{Ni}$ mass of $\sim 0.09\mathrm{M_\odot}$ and a total ejecta mass of $0.6~\mathrm{M_\odot}$.
 Ejecta velocities are $\leq 10^4$~km~s$^{-1}$, in agreement with line-velocities as measured from our spectral sequence.

-\item SN~2022oqm is located in the spiral host galaxy NGC 5875 at an angular separation of $77.7''$, corresponding to a projected physical distance of $19.9$~kpc from the center of the galaxy and a $96\%$-light radius of the galaxy.
-We do not observe any obvious ongoing star formation at the location of the transient, with the nearest detected star-forming region $\approx 4.6$~kpc away.
-This likely precludes any massive stellar progenitor, as any progenitor system born in this star-forming region would require an average velocity $v = 225\frac{\rm km}{\rm s}\left[\frac{4}{4.6 \rm{kpc}}\right]\left[\frac{20 \rm Myr}{\tau}\right]$ over its entire lifetime $\tau$.
+\item SN~2022oqm is located in the spiral host galaxy NGC 5875 at an angular separation of $50.6''$, corresponding to a projected physical distance of $13.1$~kpc from the center of the galaxy and $\sim2.4$ half-light radii of the galaxy.
+We do not observe any obvious ongoing star formation at the location of the transient, with the nearest detected star-forming region $\approx 3$~kpc away.
+Any progenitor system born in this star-forming region would require an average velocity $v = 147\frac{\rm km}{\rm s}\left[\frac{d}{3.0~\rm{kpc}}\right]\left[\frac{20 \rm Myr}{\tau}\right]$ over its entire lifetime $\tau$.